 - a) The formal element mark achieved will be displayed and identified with a code LS: Late Submission on the Board Report.
-For formal elements assessed on a pass/fail basis the code FLS: Fail, Late Submission will be used. - b) The failed work is considered as per normal in accordance with Section 12 of ARPP 6A Provision for Failed Candidates (but see c) below). - c) Where mitigation is accepted, the Programme Board may offer the student an assessment as if for the first time in accordance with Section 13 of ARPP 6A Provision for Failed Candidates with Valid Reasons for Poor Performance.
+For formal elements assessed on a pass/fail basis the code FLS: Fail, Late Submission will be used. - b) The failed work is considered as per normal in accordance with Standard Assessment Regulations, including where mitiating is accepted. - c) Standard Assessment Regulations.